aidos2/mapflow-docs-ru/docs_api/processing_api.rst

 ===========

  .. attention::
   This API is separate from Mapflow.
-The projects and processing that you create in Mapflow won't be available via the API and vice versa.
+The projects and processings that you create in Mapflow won't be available via the API and vice versa.
 Neither can your Mapflow credits be used to run processings via the API.
 To start using the API, please, send us a request to help@geoalert.io.

 Authorization
 -------------

-The API uses the ``Basic Auth`` authorization method, for details about how it works, click `<https://en.wikipedia.org/wiki/Basic_access_authentication> here`_.
+The API uses the ``Basic Auth`` authorization method, for details about how it works, click `here <https://en.wikipedia.org/wiki/Basic_access_authentication>`_.

 API Methods
 -----------